bruderstein/PythonScript/docs/source/scintilla.rst

    Stop notifying the container of all key presses and commands.

    See Scintilla documentation for `SCI_STOPRECORD <https://www.scintilla.org/ScintillaDoc.html#SCI_STOPRECORD>`_

-.. method:: editor.setLexer(lexer)

-   Set the lexing language of the document.

-   See Scintilla documentation for `SCI_SETLEXER <https://www.scintilla.org/ScintillaDoc.html#SCI_SETLEXER>`_

 .. method:: editor.getLexer() -> int